heinwessels/UniverseSimulator/README.md

 - Ability to start/stop/single-step the simulation.
 - A good Updates-Per-Seconds (UPS) and Frames-Per-Second (FPS) system, similar to Factorio.
 This is printed in the GUI.
 - When below a configurable number of bodies are left the universe can center itself around it's total Center of Mass.
+- Take a screenshot every n updates to make some sweet gifs.

 ## TODO
 - Run `kcachegrind` and optimize accordingly.